openconfig/public/release/authorization/README.md

 Policy rules are matched based on the best match for the authorization request, not the first match against a policy rule.
-Best match enables a configuration which permits a user or group access to particular OpenConfig paths while denying subordinate portions of the permitted paths, or the converse, without regard to ordering of the rules in the configuration.
+Best match enables a configuration which permits a user or group access to particular gNMI paths while denying subordinate portions of the permitted paths, or the converse, without regard to ordering of the rules in the configuration.